Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 60,940 people, 22,945 houses or apartments, and a median cost of homes of $211,504, Hamden real estate values are some of the lowest in Connecticut, although compared to real estate around the nation, Hamden homes are still considered rather expensive.
+With a population of 60,940, 22,945 total housing units (homes and apartments), and a median house value of $216,946, Hamden real estate values are some of the lowest in Connecticut, although compared to real estate around the nation, Hamden homes are still considered rather expensive.

 Single-family detached homes are the single most common housing type in Hamden, accounting for 55.68% of the town's housing units.
 Other types of housing that are prevalent in Hamden include large apartment complexes or high rise apartments ( 26.02%), duplexes, homes converted to apartments or other small apartment buildings ( 13.81%), and a few row houses and other attached homes ( 4.32%).

 The most prevalent building size and type in Hamden are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The town has a mixture of owners and renters, with 58.12% owning and 41.88% renting.

 At the end of World War II, American soldiers returned home triumphant and, with the help of the GI Bill, built homes by the millions on the edges of America's cities.
 These homes were predominantly capes and ranches, modest in size, but built to house a growing middle-class as the 20th century became the American century.
 Hamden's housing was primarily built during this period, from the '40s through the '60s.
 A full 39.09% of the town's housing hails from this era.
 Other housing ages represented in Hamden include homes built between 1970-1999 ( 34.39%) and housing constructed before 1939 ( 19.72%).
 There's also some housing in Hamden built between 2000 and later ( 6.81%).